 Instead of pulling students back all at once in October for report cards, I work with students individually periodically to see how they are progressing.
 Sometimes I work with them at center time so they don’t even know I’m assessing them!
-One thing I love, is having all of a child’s assessment data in 1 spot!
+One thing I love, is having all of a child’s assessments in 1 spot!
 This makes it very easy if a parent or administrator has a question about how a kid is doing.
 I can also have my aide or parent volunteer take the folder to see what skills that particular students needs to work on.

 I have tracking sheets included in the folder for things such as letters, beginning sounds, sight words, and numbers.
-My Kindergarten Assessment & Data Folders set includes some flashcards as well to use with these tracking sheets.
+My Kindergarten Assessments & Data Folders set includes some flashcards as well to use with these tracking sheets.